D.C. Attorney General’s Declaration in Protest Case Challenged by Council Members and Lawyers

 Here are the prior documents: 1st Notice; 2nd Notice; Sanctions Motion; Sanctions Reply; 072909-SULLIVAN

-3 Responses to “D.C.
+3 thoughts on “D.C.
 Attorney General’s Declaration in Protest Case Challenged by Council Members and Lawyers”

 I see that in the 2008 CORRUPTION PERCEPTIONS INDEX of countries around the world that the USA is tied between number eighteen and twenty with Belgium and Japan.
 It would appear that the USA is rated way too high.